identity2/Hugo-Blog/content/posts/andrew-ng-machine-learning-course-review.md

 **Cost Function:** $J(θ)=-\frac{1}{m}\sum _{i=1}^{m}(y^{(i)} \log{h_θ(x^{(i)})}+(1-y^{(i)})\log{(1-h_θ(x^{(i)}))})$

 ### Regularization
-This section discusses some common ways to adress overfitting, that is, **Model Selection**, **Feature Selection**, and the most important **Regularization**.
+This section discusses some common ways to address overfitting, that is, **Model Selection**, **Feature Selection**, and the most important **Regularization**.
 It shows that by penalizing the magnitude of the parameters, the curve would less likely to overfit the dataset.

 ##### Linear Regression with Regularization (m training data, n features):